xtrel/sfmlsnake/snake/READMEdev.md

 Make sure you dont include gamedata folder in release.
 Delete debugging file.

+Edited authors of previous commits, that were made only locally.
+As such, every commit is now set to 22.10.2024.
+For future info, around 6.10 project was started, and 13.10 first workable version was created.

 # Vdev - Ddev - Hubert Gonera

 ## Welcome